nynasakina/-StyleCode-/README.md

 This project was built using the following:

-- React framework
-- Styled Component
+- React framework, styled using Styled Component
 - Axios for API calls
 - Express/MongoDB backend stack
 - Stripe for payment